 NGO Financial Sustainability

-Worryingly this ideological divide sometimes leads to a lack of focus and clarity within charity boards and management, such as Merlin’s financial distress this summer epitomised.
+Worryingly, this ideological divide sometimes leads to a lack of focus and clarity within charity boards and management as epitomised in Merlin’s financial distress this summer.

-Merlin, a UK based charity with more than 4500 staff across 18 countries and donor funding in excess of £69m, came under severe financial distress as it was almost exclusively relying on governmental donors for funding.
+Merlin, a UK- based charity with more than 4500 staff across 18 countries and donor funding in excess of £69 million, found itself in severe financial distress as it almost exclusively relied on governmental donors for funding.
 The trouble lies in the fact that government funds cannot be used to finance certain important support operations, causing Merlin to become severely underfunded, leading to widespread rumours about the charity’s sustainability.

 The anatomy of Merlin’s troubles is simple and shows just how torn its business model was.
-After incurring a loss of £1.9m in 2011 (2012 results are not available as yet), Merlin used its shrinking reserves to keep programmes running.
-Eventually, management even used an overdraft facility, incurring £49k of bank interest over 2011, simply to continue operating.
+After incurring a loss of £1.9 million in 2011 (2012 results were at the time of writing), Merlin used its shrinking reserves to keep programmes running.
+Eventually, management used an overdraft facility, incurring £49,000 in bank interest over 2011, simply to continue operating.

-What Merlin’s financial difficulties reflect is a basic reality about funding: relying on governmental funding alone is not sustainable and will, ultimately, result in a running out of cash.
-This is because governmental funding is not only likely to reduce overall, but it also comes with restrictions as to its usage.
+What Merlin’s financial difficulties reflect is a basic reality about funding: Relying on governmental funding alone is not sustainable and will, ultimately, result in the running out of cash.
+This is because governmental funding is not only likely to reduce overall, but it also comes with restrictions on its usage.

 Government donors no longer simply fund NGOs.
-Today, they are buying programme results.
+Today, they buy programme results.
 And whilst many NGOs, including Merlin, are able to deliver impressive programmatic results, they are not addressing the problem that government funding generally does not allow sufficient money to fund critical business operations that charities cannot do without (e.g. fundraising, reporting, training, situation analysis, etc.).
-These costs of these important functions are unlikely to be covered by the small overhead allowance that government donors permit.
-The strategy for any sustainable funding must therefore include a diversified mix of funding sources
+The costs of these important functions are unlikely to be covered by the small overhead allowance that government donors permit.
+The strategy for any sustainable funding must therefore include a diversified mix of funding sources.

-Merlin’s management however must have been confused about its strategy.
-Although the charity was well aware of problems, it failed to diversify its funding base.
+Merlin’s management, however, must have been confused about its strategy.
+Although the charity was well aware of the problems, it failed to diversify its funding base.

-In 2011, more than 70% of Merlin’s income was provided by only six donors, five of them from Europe.
+In 2011, more than 70 per cent of Merlin’s income was provided by only six donors, five of them from Europe.
 Such a concentration of funding sources left the charity vulnerable to reducing aid budgets and donors pulling away.
 Unfortunately, this is exactly what happened.

 Having fewer donors not only raises the question of financial sustainability, but also of programmatic independence.
-Over 2010 and 2011, about 90% of Merlin’s income was restricted for use only on projects identified by donors.
-Rather than being an independent charity, Merlin was more like a contractor implementing government funded programmes.
+Over 2010 and 2011, about 90 per cent of Merlin’s income was restricted for use only on projects identified by donors.
+Rather than being an independent charity, Merlin was more like a contractor implementing government- funded programmes.

 Fortunately Merlin’s merger with Save the Children prevented further financial troubles and, for now at least, Merlin continues to operate.

 However, Merlin’s failure to diversify its funding base is symptomatic of how torn we feel about the business models of NGOs.
-Merlin was unable to see its specialised mission, capacities, its centralised structure and medium size as a strategic asset.
-In fact, Merlin’s management repeatedly acknowledged these factors, but framing them as a problem to overcome, rather than as an asset to work with.
+Merlin was unable to see its specialised mission, its capacities, its centralised structure and its medium size as a strategic asset.
+In fact, Merlin’s management repeatedly acknowledged these factors, but framed them as problems to overcome, rather than as asset to work with.
 After all, there are ample options for NGOs to turn to in order to diversify their funding base.